eveloson/rcloneosx/README.md

 ### Signing and notarizing

 The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
 See [signing and notarizing](https://rsyncosx.github.io/Notarized) for info.

-**Important**: from macOS 10.15 Catalina, notarization is required by default for all software.
+Signing and notarizing is required to run on macOS Catalina.

-### Fighting bugs
+### About bugs

 Fighting bugs are difficult.
 I am not able to test RcloneOSX for all possible user interactions and use.
 From time to time I discover new bugs.
 But I also need support from other users discovering bugs or not expected results.
-If you discover a bug **please** use the [issues](https://github.com/rsyncOSX/rcloneosx/issues) and report it.
+If you discover a bug please use the [issues](https://github.com/rsyncOSX/rcloneosx/issues) and report it.

 ### Main view